MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-fast-path-user.md

 ## What is the Azure Stack Hub VPN Fast Path feature?

-Azure Stack Hub is introducing three new SKUs listed below as part of the VPN Fast Path Public Preview feature.
+Azure Stack Hub is introducing three new SKUs listed below as part of the VPN Fast Path public preview.
 Previously, S2S tunnels were limited to a maximum bandwidth of 200 Mbps using the HighPerformance SKU.
 The new SKUs will enable many customer scenarios where higher network throughput is necessary.
 The throughput values for each SKU are unidirectional values, meaning it supports the given throughput on either send or receive traffic.

 When the Azure Stack operator enables the VPN Fast Path feature on the Azure Stack Hub stamp, the tenant users will be able to create virtual network gateways using the new SKUs.